raj-achuta/rabbitmq_wrapper/README.md

 This is built on top amqplib which helps your team to write the consumer & publisher faster.
 This is built thinking in the mind of worker queues pattern.

+While creating any queues through the wrapper will automitically create and DLQ & retry.

 ## How to use?
 Add this package under the dependencies.